CivicActions/ssp-toolkit/docs/ssp.md

 Lock down following unsuccessful attempts is configurable by Drupal administrators to conform to defined requirements.
 When a user exceeds the limit of invalid logon attempts, their account is automatically locked for a specfied time and requires administrator action to unlock the account before the lockout period expires.

-### AC-8: System Use Notification

-##### LINCS

-A warning banner ensures that all persons attempting to gain access to the system know that the system and its information are “Authorized User Only” and that attempts to illegally log on to the system could lead to criminal prosecution.
-The warning message displayed notifies unauthorized users that they have accessed a U.S. Government computer system and continued, unauthorized use can be punishable by fines or imprisonment.
-Each device logged into will display a system use notification message before the log in window is displayed.
-The system use notification banner will remain on the screen until the user takes an explicit action to log on to the device.
-The following is the notification banner displayed on all Department instances:
-"You are accessing a U.S. Federal Government computer system intended to be solely accessed by individual users expressly authorized to access the system by the U.S. Department of Education.
-Usage may be monitored, recorded, and/or subject to audit.
-For security purposes and in order to ensure that the system remains available to all expressly authorized users, the U.S. Department of Education monitors the system to identify unauthorized users.
-Anyone using this system expressly consents to such monitoring and recording.
-Unauthorized use of this information system is prohibited and subject to criminal and civil penalties.
-Except as expressly authorized by the U.S. Department of Education, unauthorized attempts to access, obtain, upload, modify, change, and/or delete information on this system are strictly prohibited and are subject to criminal prosecution under 18 U.S.C § 1030, and other applicable statutes, which may result in fines and imprisonment.
-For purposes of this system, unauthorized access includes, but is not limited to:
-• Any access by an employee or agent of a commercial entity, or other third party, who is not the individual user, for purposes of commercial advantage or private financial gain (regardless of whether the commercial entity or third party is providing a service to an authorized user of the system); and
-• Any access in furtherance of any criminal or tortious act in violation of the Constitution or laws of the United States or any State.
-If system monitoring reveals information indicating possible criminal activity, such evidence may be provided to law enforcement personnel."

 ### AC-14: Permitted Actions Without Identification Or Authentication

 ##### Drupal

 The anonymous user role has the least access to the site of all roles.
 The website does not allow anonymous users to register an account for themselves.

-##### LINCS

-The Department of Education allows the general public user to read the web pages, do searches on the resource database and to review online forum information without identification and authentication for the public web site.
-Program and Privilege users cannot access LINCS Technology Project system without identification or authentication.

 ### AC-17: Remote Access